Natalizumab: Adverse effects

 Postmarketing surveillance in early 2008 revealed that 0.1% of people taking natalizumab experience clinically significant liver injury, leading to the FDA, EMEA and manufacturers recommending that the medication be discontinued in patients with jaundice or other evidence of significant liver damage.
 This rate is comparable to other immune-suppressing drugs.
 Evidence of hepatotoxicity in the form of elevated blood levels of bilirubin and liver enzymes can appear as soon as six days after an initial dose; reactions are unpredictable and may appear even if the patient does not react to previous treatment.
 Such signs reoccur upon rechallenge in some patients, indicating that damage is not coincidental.
 In the absence of any blockage these liver function tests are predictors of severe liver injury with possible sequelae of liver transplantation or death.

 Common adverse effects include fatigue and allergic reactions with a low risk of anaphylaxis, headache, nausea, colds and exacerbation of Crohn's disease in a minority of patients with the condition.
 Adolescents with Crohn's disease experience headache, fever and exacerbation of Crohn's disease.
-Natalizumab is contraindicated for people with known hypersensitivity to the drug or its components and in patients with a history of PML (see interactions).

-Natalizumab has also been linked to melanoma, though the association is unclear.
-The long-term effects of the drug are unknown and concern has been expressed over the risks of infection and cancer.

-Natalizumab can increase the risk of infections, including the brain infection PML.
-PML is a very serious condition that may result in severe disability or death.
-The risk of PML increases the longer a person has been receiving natalizumab, especially in people treated for more than two years.
-The risk is also higher for people who used medicines that suppress the immune system before starting natalizumab, or if the person has antibodies against the virus that causes PML.

 About 6% of the people in studies developed long-lasting antibodies against natalizumab, which reduced the medicine's effectiveness.